DongzeHE/Succinct-structure/Task 1 — bit-vector rank/README.md

 4. `overhead()`: overhead() function returns the bits used to store the rank_support object.

 `rank_evaluation` file evaluate the profiles of bit-vector rank operation.
 It first generates some random bit-vectors with different size, and plot the relations between bit-vector size and run time or overhead.
-The result shows that the runtime of rank operation is `O(1)`, and the overhead is `n+o(n)`
+The result shows that the runtime of rank operation is `O(1)`, and  overhead is `n+o(n)`